darklife/darkriscv/README.md

 minimal impact in the logic size, but is not the case in the LDATA, by this way I included an option __FASTER__ in the core.
 When enabled, the logic uses around 1500LUTs and the performnce increases by 10%, but I found no logic explanation about this.

 Of course, this best performance setup uses a 3-state pipeline and a single-clock phase (posedge) in the entire logic, in a way that the 2-stage pipeline and dual-clock phase will be kept only for reference.

 The only disadvantage of the 3-state pipeline is one extra wait-state in the load operation and the longer pipeline flush of two clocks in the taken branches.

+Just for reference, I registered some details regarding the performance
+measurements:

-Just for reference, the current firmware example runs in the 3-stage pipeline version clocked at 100MHz runs at a verified performance of 62 MIPS.
+The current firmware example runs in the 3-stage pipeline version clocked at 100MHz runs at a verified performance of 62 MIPS.
 The theorical 100MIPS performance is not reached 5% due to the extra wait-state in the load instruction and 32% due to pipeline flushes after